sseamonds/stock_data_tracker/README.md

 #### Setting up with S3-based triggers for lambdas will cause the cleaning and calcs scripts to run when you put a new raw stock file in the s3://<base_bucket>/bronze/ folder.
 - This can be done manually OR via stock_data_pull.py as described above but with an S3 destination
 #### To setup lambdas for each process:
-- Create a lambda and 'Deploy' the code : cope the lambdas/*.py file, the corresponding src/stock_data_*./py file and the utils.py to the lambda
+- Create a lambda and 'Deploy' the code : copy the lambdas/*.py file and all imported corresponding src/stock_data_*./py file or utils.py files to the lambda
-  - do this for each process, currently there are two lambdas for cleaning and calcs
   - Up your timeout (default is 3 seconds, I did a minute, currently the scripts run in 20 seconds or less)
-- Create a trigger for each lambda :
+- Create a trigger for lambdas which operate on files :
   - service : S3
   - event type : All object create events
   - bucket : your source data bucket (I use sdt-stock-data)